shaefner-usgs/easy-web-forms/README.md

 </div>
 ```

-This also works for adding inline content to the results following form submission.
-The content is moved into place (via javascript) when the form/results are rendered.
-Note: Form's [isPosting()](#is-posting) and [isValid()](#is-valid) methods might be useful for controlling when the content is displayed.
+This also works for adding inline content to the results summary following form submission.
+Ancillary content is moved into place in the DOM (via javascript) when the form/summary is rendered.

+Note: Form's [isPosting()](#is-posting) and [isValid()](#is-valid) methods might be useful for controlling when ancillary content is displayed.

 ## Security